Skip to Content

 What to do if your sweet potato has roots but no slips?

 This usually happens when you are using the toothpick and water method.
 To get the potato to produce slips, you need to remove the potato from the water and plant it in the soil, leaving the surface of the potato above the soil.
-Within a week, you should start to see the first slips starting to form.
+Within a week, you should start seeing the first slips forming.

 How long do sweet potato slips take to grow?